-The oldest community in the Northwest Territories, Fort Resolution is located at the confluence of the Slave River and Great Slave Lake.
-This tiny Chipewyan and Métis community of 524 goes back to 1791 when the North West Company opened a trading post here.
+The oldest continuously occupied community in the Northwest Territories, Fort Resolution is located at the confluence of the Slave River and Great Slave Lake.
+This tiny hamlet of just over 500 people dates back to 1791 when the North West Company opened a trading post here.

-When you visit, be sure to make the trip out to the abandoned site of Pine Point, 45 minutes west of town – once one of the biggest mining towns in the North, and now an eerie network of paved roads and sidewalks being overtaken by the wilderness.
+When visiting Fort Resolution, be sure to make the trip out to the abandoned site of Pine Point, just 45 minutes west of town.
+Once one of the biggest mining towns in the North, Pine Point is now an eerie network of paved roads and sidewalks being overtaken by the wilderness.
 When the value of lead plummeted in the 1980s, the mine here closed and the township was evacuated.
 Many of the buildings were sold and moved to Fort Resolution (including the hockey arena), Hay River and even Northern Alberta.

 Fort Resolution sits at the end of the Fort Resolution Highway, only a short 84-kilometre drive from Hay River.
 There is a Fort Resolution airport, but it only services charter and medevac flights.